feliperohdee/use-good-hooks/README.md

 **historyState** (Object): - `canRedo`: Boolean indicating if redo is possible - `canUndo`: Boolean indicating if undo is possible - `future`: Array of future states (for redo) - `past`: Array of past states (for undo) - `paused`: Boolean indicating if the history is paused - `present`: The current state value

-**historyActions** (Object): - `clear`: Function to clear the history and reset to initial state - `pause`: Function to pause history tracking (updates won't be recorded) - `redo`: Function to move to the next state (redo) - `replace`: Function to replace the state without adding to history - `resume`: Function to resume history tracking - `set`: Function to update the state and record history (debounced by default) - `setDirect`: Function to update the state immediately, bypassing debounce - `undo`: Function to move to the previous state (undo)
+**historyActions** (Object): - `initial`: Function to reset to initial state - `pause`: Function to pause history tracking (updates won't be recorded) - `redo`: Function to move to the next state (redo) - `replace`: Function to replace the state without adding to history - `resume`: Function to resume history tracking - `set`: Function to update the state and record history (debounced by default) - `setDirect`: Function to update the state immediately, bypassing debounce - `undo`: Function to move to the previous state (undo)

 #### Example with onChange callback